 To simulate the model, you must click the Solve button.
 Once solved, you'll be taken to the Objective tab which shows the flux through the reaction that is the objective coefficient of the model.

 Fluxes from the solved model can be found under the Fluxes tab, and can be reordered by ascending or descending amount of flux by clicking on the Flux column header.

 Fluxes can be downloaded in JSON or CSV format through the File menu, under Export Fluxes.

-Models can be exported through the File menu, and the Export Model option, as a JSON file or an Excel .xlsx workbook.
+Models can be exported through the File menu, and the Export Model option, as an SBML file, a JSON file, or an Excel .xlsx workbook.

 As mentioned above, any changes made to the currently loaded model in the browser will be reflected in the exported model.